blt5314/CrossSpeciesEmotionDetection/README.md

 -----------------------------------------------------------------
 **IMPORTANT**
-*If you have already created the models, you are not required to do this part*
+*If you have already created or have already obtained the models, you are not required to do this part*
-                |
-                |
-                V

 First you must create the models to use /processing/100test.py and /app.py

-1. The initial dataset by default will be the dog dataset, simply run the /models/createmodel.py script to create the first dog model
+1. The initial dataset by default will be the combined dataset, simply run the /models/createmodel.py script to create the first combined model

-2. To create the human model, you must change the word dog on line 41 (modelSaveName) in createmodel.py to human
+2. To create the human model, you must change the word human on line 36 (modelSaveName) in createmodel.py to human

-3. you must also change line 2 in config.py to human
+3. you must also change line 2 in config.py to human and line 3 replace the model name with human's model

 4. run createmodel.py again to create the human model

-5. To create the combined model, you must change the word dog on line 41 (modelSaveName) in createmodel.py to combined
+5. To create the dog model, you must change the word dog on line 36 (modelSaveName) in createmodel.py to dog

-6. you must also change line 2 in config.py to combined
+6. you must also change line 2 in config.py to dog and line 3 replace the model name with dog's model

-7. run createmodel.py again to create the combined model
+7. run createmodel.py again to create the dog model

 -----------------------------------------------------------------